devsecops/restacker/docs/03-CLOUDFORMATION.md

 # CLOUDFORMATION TEMPLATES
-CloudFormation Templates to be used by Restacker before deployment on AWS.
+CloudFormation Templates to be used by Restacker for AWS deployments.